ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

 - [ ] Optionally configure model materialization.
-If the output of the query should be a view, no action is necessary, since the default for all models in this repo is to materialize as views; but if the output should be a table, with table data stored in S3, then you'll need to add a config block to the top of the view to configure materialization.
+If the output of the query should be a view, no action is necessary, since the default for all models in this repository is to materialize as views; but if the output should be a table, with table data stored in S3, then you'll need to add a config block to the top of the view to configure materialization.

 ```sql
 -- Table example